0atman/noboilerplate/scripts/22-starting-rust.md

 notes:
 And this is as it should be.
 I don't care how easy it is to do simple things, that doesn't impress me any more.
-I want a language that can stay by my side as I make extremely complex distributed systems that also run at C speed.
+I want a language that can stay by my side as I make extremely complex distributed systems that run at C speed and don't wake me up at night.

 Keep in mind through all your early learning, YOU only have to learn Rust once.
 Javascript developers have to keep learning javascript every single day.